selw923/nghs-gwc/README.md

 # Adding Webpages

-To add new HTML webpages to the site, use this template and update navbar.html and/or footer.html as needed:
+To add new HTML webpages to the site, use this template and update the navbar and/or footer.html as needed:

 ```
 <!DOCTYPE html>